erdos-project/erdos/python/doc/source/streams.rst

 Receiving Messages
 ------------------

 Operators receive data by reading messages from Read Streams.
+Operators also receive data by implementing callbacks that are automatically invoked upon the receipt of a message.

 .. autoclass:: erdos.ReadStream
     :members: read, try_read